Setting Evidence on Monitors

 Probability Setting

-The probability edition mode is available by two means: by pressing the Ctrl and Shift keys while clicking on a state bar or by using the contextual menu associated with the monitor.
-A light green, mauve and red buttons are then added to the monitor.
-The probabilities can be entered:
+The probability editing mode is available in two ways: press Ctrl + Shift while clicking on a state bar, or use the Context Menu associated with the monitor.
+Light green, mauve, and red buttons are then added to the monitor.
+You can enter probabilities:

-• by maintaining the left mouse button pressed while choosing the desired probability level, or
+- by holding the left mouse button while choosing the desired probability level, or

-• A click on the name of the state (on the right) fix the current probability value (the probability bar is green).
+Clicking the state name (on the right) fixes the current probability value (the probability bar is green).

-Once all the probabilities are entered, the light green button allows setting the probabilities and the mauve button allows fixing the probabilities.
+Once all probabilities are entered, the light green button sets the probabilities and the mauve button fixes the probabilities.
 The probability distribution is then updated.
-The red button allows canceling the probability edition.
+The red button cancels probability editing.

-So, there are two ways to use the probability capture:
+There are two ways to use probability capture:

 The observed node takes the light green color of the evidence.